bswinnerton/blog/_posts/2014-11-26-hasu-controller-for-hhkb.md

 title: The hasu controller for the Happy Hacking Keyboard
 ---

-So there's nerd status, and then there's _nerd_ status.
-Today, I can proudly say that I've finally hit _nerd_ status.
-About six months ago, I purchased a [Happy Hacking Keyboard](http://imgur.com/a/TnlGf) (an expense your significant other will never forgive you for), and I've never looked back.

 Today, I received
 [Hasu's alternative controller](https://geekhack.org/index.php?topic=12047.0)
 for the HHKB.
 It gives you some pretty impressive functionality, like vi mode